scalatra/scalatra-website/guides/databinders.md

 That's it for the command setup.
 Now that we've got a command which can create Todos, let's use it in a controller action to create a Todo object.

+## Using the new command in a controller action

 Back in TodosController, let's add a new route, and set it up to use this new capability.